Odin94/DoorOwl/README.md

 Put a cable on the minus side of the breadboard, right below the resistor for the green led.
 Connect it to the ground pin on your device.

-LED GPIO pins can be edited in `config/config.exs`.
+LED GPIO pins can be edited in `config/config.exs` .

 ## Bluetooth Tag Setup

+Bluetooth addresses that are mapped to LEDs and the required signal strength proximity threshold can be edited in `config/config.exs` .

 ## Learn more about nerves